District Heating Explained

 It's possible for storage systems to be added to the network to help meet demand during peak times.

-What’s the difference between district heating and community heating?
+The difference between district and community heating

 District heating is often mistaken as being the same as community heating (or communal heating), and vice versa.
 There's a key difference that it's important to know: